Top Fijian official leaves World Rugby role amid allegations

-DUBLIN (AP) — A top Fijian official has left his position on the World Rugby council and will not be seeking a place on the governing body’s executive committee in the upcoming elections following allegations of discriminatory conduct against him.
+A top Fijian official left his position on the World Rugby council and will not be seeking a place on the governing body’s executive committee in the upcoming elections following allegations of discriminatory conduct against him.

-World Rugby says the Fiji Rugby Union is investigating the allegations against its chairman, Francis Kean, made in British newspaper The Sunday Times and feels it is “in the best interests of the sport” that Kean is no longer part of the world governing body.
+The Fiji Rugby Union is investigating allegations against its chairman, Francis Kean, which were made in British newspaper The Sunday Times, World Rugby said on Tuesday, and felt it was “in the best interests of the sport” that Kean was no longer part of the world governing body.

+The move came after World Rugby contacted the FRU following the publication of the Sunday Times article at the weekend, in which the newspaper said it heard “graphic recordings” of Kean using violent and homophobic language when in charge of Fiji’s prison service.

+“World Rugby takes all allegations of behaviour that is not in keeping with the sport’s strong and inclusive values and bylaws extremely seriously,” the body said.

 Kean was one of eight people standing for seven places on World Rugby’s executive committee, the main decision-making body in the sport.
 There are now only seven nominations ahead of the elections next month.